CSR

 Focusing on the development of low carbon energy and energy services that enable its customers to reduce their carbon footprint, the Group is firmly committed to contributing to the emergence of the green bond market, which is proving to be one of the most promising investment options in the future to finance the energy transition.

-1. Group's Emissions History
+1. Group's emissions history

 Paragraph content

 Green Bonds are conventional debt instruments: they are bearer securities, generally listed on a regulated market and with the same level of recourse as the borrower's other senior creditors.
 Their special feature relates to the use of the funds raised; the proceeds of these loans are intended to be invested exclusively in so-called "green" projects, generating climate and/or other environmental benefits and also meeting social and societal criteria.
 ENGIE issued its first green bonds in April 2014, to support its development plan in renewable energies and energy efficiency.
-At the end of December 2021, ENGIE's total Green Bonds issuance reached €14,25 billion, making the Group one of the leading corporate issuers on the Green Bonds market.
+At the end of December 2023, ENGIE's total Green Bonds issuance reached €20.89 billion, making the Group one of the leading Corporate issuers on the Green Bonds market.

-historical issuance and allocation
+Issue and allocation history

 Information on the Group's various emissions is available in the Green Finance section.